 Aired Wednesday, June 24, 2015.
 Episode 136

 I lead a conversation about pricing with the group.
 Would you like to know what you should be charging for your freelance work?
 I opened the conversation to the group talked about everything from hourly rates, project rates, when to charge rush fees, and charging friends and family for your work.
-I am sharing with you a pdf of a generic contract I use for my clients.
+I am sharing with you a pdf of a I use for my clients.
 Feel free to copy it and use it for your contracts or use it as an example and make your own.

 The economy is not the only thing that causes rates to fluctuate, your location influences your prices as well.
 Back in 2000 I moved from Denver, Colorado to Richmond, Virginia my rates did not drop significantly in the move but to stay comparable I lowered my rates.
 But as I moved to Mobile, Alabama in 2003 to grow my business locally, my rates had to change significantly.